CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 * Provably distribute ownership of assets through multi-signature support.

-* Take advantage of turing-complete scripting to craft smart contracts and financial instruments. (_XCP fees are required for each computational step._)
+* Craft smart contracts and custom financial instruments using Turing-complete smart contracts scripting. (_XCP fees are required for each computational step._)

 How can I learn more?
 =====================